olliw42/mLRS-docu/docs/FRSKY_R9.md

 ## Flashing ##

-The mLRS firmware must, of course, be flashed on both the Tx module and the receiver before they can be used.
+The mLRS firmware must be flashed on both the Tx module and the receiver before they can be used.
 For flashing, as well as upgrading, several methods are available: via ExpressLRS bootloader, via ST-Link/SWD, or via system bootloader.
 The methods are each described in the following.

 Note: The R9M Lite Pro can only be flashed/upgraded using the ST-Link method.